aws-samples/aws-batch-comp-infrastructure-sample/README.md

 ## Adding SAT Problems to an S3 Bucket.

-Before you can run the solver, you have to add the problems to be solved to an S3 bucket that is accessible to your account.
+Before you can run the solver, you have to add the problems to be solved to an S3 bucket that is accessible by your account.
 As part of the `create-solver-infrastructure` CloudFormation script, we have created a bucket for you where you can store files: `[ACCOUNT\_ID]-us-east-1-satcompbucket`, and added a `test.cnf` file to this bucket for testing (if you chose a different region than `us-east-1`, the part `us-east-1` in the bucket name my vary accordingly).
 You can start with this `test.cnf` example and skip the rest of this section until you wish to add additional files or buckets for testing your solver.

 In case you wish to create a bucket, here is a command to create a bucket named `[PROJECT_NAME]-satcomp-examples`: